 Laser is short for light amplification by stimulated emission of radiation.
 Basically it is light energy.
 During the surgery, the laser beam is directed to the surgical area.
 It ablates and shrinks tissues; and it coagulates bleeding and removes bone spurs, herniated discs and scar tissue surrounding spinal nerves precisely and safely.
 The most commonly used laser for spinal surgery is Holmium-YAG laser, with a specific wave-length.
 In general, the depth of cutting for Holmium-YAG laser is 0.4 mm for soft tissue and 0.2 mm for bone.

 Endoscopic spine surgery is revolutionary in pain management and spinal surgery.
 Patients with neck pain, limb pain and back pain are indicated for surgery if they are not better after 6 weeks of conservative treatments.
 Patients with lumbar spinal disc herniations, regardless to their sizes and locations, can be effectively treated with endoscopic spine surgery.
 Furthermore, the application of the technique is not limited to disc herniations.
 Spinal stenosis, bone spurs, slipped vertebrates, and spinal joint arthritis can be effectively treated as well.
 Endoscopic spine surgery is also applicable to patients whose traditional spinal surgeries have failed.
 In the past, these patients were usually dependent on narcotic pain medications, creating misery and decreasing quality of life.
-With endoscopic spine surgeries, patients are likely to have significant pain relief and avoid or reduce their use of narcotic pain mediations, allowing them optimal function and a much improved quality of life.
+With endoscopic spine surgeries, patients are likely to have significant pain relief and avoid or reduce their use of narcotic pain medications, allowing them optimal function and a much improved quality of life.

 The recovery from endoscopic spine surgery depends on the physical condition of the individual, the extent of the disease and the complexity of the surgery.
 For simple lumbar disc herniation, the recovery is a few days.
 For patients with extensive pathology with bone spurs, scar tissue in multiple levels of spine and slipped vertebrates, the full recovery will take a few weeks.
 However, most patients return to light duty work in 2-3 weeks and full duty in 6 weeks.
 After surgery, the physical therapy with soft tissue modalities and muscle balance exercises are required.